ABET 2000 summary for Spring 2007 EE380

 CATALOG DATA:

-Hardware and software organization and design of a typical computer; computer performance; instruction set design, machine language and assembler language programming, computer arithmetic; datapath and controller design; pipelining, memory structures, interfacing peripheral devices, and input-output structures; real-time computer applications, laboratory included.
+Hardware and software organization and design of a typical computer; computer performance; instruction set design, machine language and assembler language programming, computer arithmetic; datapath and controller design; pipelining, memory structures, interfacing peripheral devices, and input-output structures.
+Prereq: EE 280.

 TEXTBOOK: